-Applications are invited in the fields of: preterm birth and factors leading to preterm birth; pre-eclampsia; IUGR; maternal environment to ensure healthy babies; the development of the baby during pregnancy; monitoring fetal health during pregnancy; monitoring the health of the baby during delivery; preparation for pregnancy to improve outcomes for the baby including nutrition; studies that follow the outcomes of babies and children following treatments given during pregnancy; neonatal care including necrotising enterocolitis; neonatal and perinatal interventions to reduce the long term consequences of birth asphyxia.
+Applications are invited in the fields of: preterm birth and factors leading to preterm birth; pre-eclampsia; IUGR; the pathophysiological pathways that trigger the premature onset of labour; the maternal environment to ensure healthy babies; the maternal microbiome and the maternal immune system in pregnancy; the development of the baby during pregnancy; monitoring fetal health during pregnancy; monitoring the health of the baby during delivery; preparation for pregnancy to improve outcomes for the baby including nutrition.

 Applications may be made for: